What Does It Mean to Truly Lead?

 Founding Leaders Rising: A Vision for Liberating Cultures

 From that space of vulnerability and vision, Leaders Rising Network was born.
-For Tom, it wasn’t about building another company.
-It was about multiplying a movement — one where people aren’t just developed, they’re liberated.
+For Tom, it was never about building another company.
+It was about multiplying a movement, one where people are not just developed, they are liberated.

 Liberation, as Tom describes it, happens when leaders bring both support and challenge, and do so in a way that others know they are for them.
-It’s not soft leadership, and it’s not domineering.
-It’s calibrated, intentional, and anchored in relationship.
+It is calibrated and intentional, anchored in relationship.

-That’s what Leaders Rising does: equips growth-stage companies to build cultures where people thrive, tools are practical, and transformation is personal.
+That is what Leaders Rising does: it equips growth-stage companies to build cultures where people thrive, tools are practical, and transformation is personal.

 Resources Mentioned

-Reflect on your leadership and invite feedback using the Support Challenge Matrix
+- Support Challenge Matrix Scatterplot Exercise Guide: reflect on your leadership and invite feedback using the Support Challenge Matrix.

 Key Quotes